wp-plugins/woocommerce-e-conomic-integration/readme.txt

 == Description ==

 WooCommerce e-conomic Integration
 Completely synchronize your WooCommerce Customers to your e-conomic accounting program.
-For synchronizing Orders and Products get the pro version of this plugin [here][markdown syntax] e-conomic invoices will be automatically created.
+For synchronizing Orders and Products get the pro version of this plugin [here][markdown syntax]. e-conomic invoices will be automatically created.
 Requires the WooCommerce plugin.